-Lowell rented the property for two years, providing consistent cash flow and growth back to his IRA, until the property sold in December 2015.
+Lowell rented the property for two years, providing consistent cash flow and growth back to his IRA, before selling the property.
 Between the rental income and the sale price, the property generated nearly a 77-percent return on investment (ROI).

 An experienced real estate investor, Lowell prefers the idea of using his IRA over borrowing to fund his investments.

 “Since my IRA now owns each property, I know that even if a property sits vacant, I am not losing money other than the necessary costs of insurance and taxes,” he says.

 Laurie of Colorado learned about self-directed investing from her father, who is a real estate agent.
 She opened a self-directed IRA, and partnered with others, funding her LLC to buy a condo.
 Her husband’s IRA partnered with her LLC to buy another condo.
 As soon as she has enough saved in her IRA, Laurie plans to invest in a property 100 percent in her IRA.